Street sweeper: Mechanical sweepers in the United States

 The very first street sweeping machine was patented in 1849 by its inventor, C.S.
 Bishop.
 For a long time, street sweepers were just rotating disks covered with wire bristles.
 These rotating disks served as mechanical brooms that swept the dirt on the streets.

 The first self-propelled sweeper vehicle patented in the US, driven by a steam engine and intended for cleaning railroad tracks, was patented in 1868, patent No. 79606.
 Eureka C. Bowne was the first known woman to get a patent for a street sweeper, in 1879, patent No. 222447.
 "Her success was great", wrote Matilda Joslyn Gage in The North American Review, volume 136, issue 318, May 1883.

 In 1896, African-American inventor Charles Brooks improved on then-conventional street sweeping inventions by making the front brushes of different lengths, and by including a mechanism for collection and disposal of debris.
 The revolving front brushes could also be replaced with a scraper to remove snow or ice.
 Brooks was granted a U.S. patent for the invention in 1896.
-Most of the more than 300 street sweeper patents issued in the United States before 1900, including the one in Brooks' patent, had no engine on board.
+Most of the more than 300 street sweeper patents issued in the United States before 1900, including the one in Brooks's patent, had no engine on board.
 The wheels on the cart turned gears or chains which drove the brush and belt.